 The trophy fish citation program was initiated to recognize outstanding fishing achievement.
 The color fish illustrations on the citations are reproductions of original paintings by artist Joseph Tomelleri.
 Applications to register a trophy fish can be obtained from any WVDNR Wildlife Resources office or WVdnr.gov.

-Beginning in 2022, anglers will receive one citation at the end of the year for each species that notes the number of trophy citations of the species caught during that year and the length of the longest caught.
+Anglers receive one citation at the end of the year for each species that notes the number of trophy citations of the species caught during that year and the length of the longest caught.

 REPORTING PROCEDURES